 It can be tough to muster the motivation needed to break an unhealthy habit if friends and family aren’t on the same page.
 Oftentimes, establishing good health habits means resisting subtle (and not-so-subtle) pressure from the ones you love.
 Here are three tips to help you stay focused on your health goals even when those around you aren’t.

-An offer for a cigarette, beer or unhealthy snack can act as trigger that leads you back into a bad habit, so it helps if you prepare your response ahead of time, advises Peggy Wagner, head of clinical operations for Aetna’s Resources for Living, an employee assistance program.
+An offer for a cigarette, beer or unhealthy snack can act as trigger that leads you back into a bad habit, so it helps if you prepare your response ahead of time, advises Peggy Wagner, head of clinical operations for Aetna’s Resources for Living.
 Keep the focus on yourself to ensure you don’t accidentally offend the other person.
 Explain that you’re making a decision about what's right for your health, such as, "I want to lose weight so I can keep up with my kids," or "I want to cut back on smoking so I can take a run without losing my breath."

 You may also consider telling loved ones about your health goal to manage their expectations.
 Sarah, for example, found it effective to let people know in advance that she'd be avoiding sweets at the table.
 “I’d tell them, 'Sure I’ll come to dinner, but just so you know, I’m not eating desserts right now,'" she says.
 "That way they wouldn’t go out of their way for me."